MuLancer/APEuro/country/Britain.md

 ## The Stuarts
 James VI of Scotland
    * _Econ_: cost of government increased ->need to consult wo pariaments
-   * _Religion_:  He had stated :
+   * _Religion_:
 > "No Bishop, No King"
-   * failed to satisfied the radical Calvinist Portestants, known as Puritans.
+   As a result, he failed to satisfied the radical Calvinist Portestants, known as Puritans during the .
 Therefore, Puritans became more extreme and many Puritans fled to America.
 Charles I

 ## English Civil War

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MjkxNTA1OTMsLTE4MTM4NDk0MzUsLT
+eyJoaXN0b3J5IjpbLTM5MTgxMDQ3LC0xODEzODQ5NDM1LC0xND
-E0NjcyMjU5MjUsNzMwOTk4MTE2XX0=
+Y3MjI1OTI1LDczMDk5ODExNl19
 -->